SEO Website Redesign Checklist

 Post-Launch SEO Monitoring

-After launching your redesigned website, it's essential to monitor its performance and make any necessary adjustments.
+After launching your redesigned website, you need to monitor its performance and make any necessary adjustments.

 1. Crawl Your New Website

-Use a website crawler to identify any errors or issues on your new website, such as broken links, missing metadata, or redirect errors.
+Use a website crawler to identify any errors or issues on your new website — broken links, missing metadata, redirect errors.
+Catch these early.

 2. Monitor Your Website's Traffic and Rankings